 There are a lot of things to check when you’re on the road, but some are very important.
 Check the oil, of course!
 Over time, the oil level in your car can drop, which can cause problems if you don’t pay attention.

 If you are planning a road trip anytime soon, it is a good idea to check your vehicle’s oil level before you leave.
 Most cars have an oil dipstick made of plastic so that you can check the amount of oil in your car, but there are some cars that do not.
+In that case, you might want to take your car to an auto expert at a nearby car repair shop (such as this subaru repair lakewood) who can inspect the oil levels and replace the oil if necessary.
 Your car depends on oil to lubricate moving parts and keep them working well.
+Therefore checking them before a long trip might be crucial.

 - Check the fuel